 Link to 5-10 minute Work Sample

 Describe what you have submitted as your video sample.
 Include details such as what the submitted project is, how it relates to the proposed project applying for funding, what production team members are shared

 REQUIREMENTS UPON ACCEPTANCE

-Other Worlds Austin will provide a check for $1500, payable to the applicant, upon the announcement of the grant offer.
+Other Worlds Austin will provide a check for $2,000, payable to the applicant, upon completion of the project.
 The winner is not required under any circumstance to submit their film to the Other Worlds Austin SciFi Film Festival.
 In fact, we would far prefer the film play Austin at one of the larger festivals (SXSW, Fantastic Fest, AFF, aGLIFF).
 Should the winner desire to submit to Other Worlds Austin, that submission, as well as all future submissions, will be free.
 The winner also agrees to the following: